/ Cologne / Places to Visit / Kartäuserkirche

 The Kartäuserkirche (Charterhouse Church) belonged to the local charterhouse (a monastery of the Carthusian order) from its founding in 1334 until 1794.
 Rebuilt after its destruction in World War II, it now belongs to the Protestant congregation of Cologne.

-Hahnentorburg is a monument gate that was built as part of the medieval fortifications in the 13th century.
+The Ulrepforte is a 13th century gate built as part of the medieval city walls of Cologne